FlyingBackdoor/OneMinute/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-This is just simple project which will start a one minute timer and show a reducing circle based on the remaining time.
+This project demonstrates how to create a simple timer app that runs for one minute and displays a circular progress bar that shrinks as the time elapses.
-When the timer is finished it will show a notification untill the app is in the background.
+When the timer reaches zero, the app sends a notification to the user until they return to the app or close it.

 ## Screenshot
 ![image](https://github.com/FlyingBackdoor/OneMinute/assets/31269655/4859055e-097d-4a3f-be91-13b86fb416c4)